cvsandbox/ANNT/examples/rnn_words/README.md

 # Examples of generated names

-To demonstrate that trained network can generate something interesting, lets first have a look at some words generate by untrained networks:
+To demonstrate that trained network can generate something interesting, lets first have a look at some words generate by untrained network:
 * Uei-Dkpcwfiffssiafssvss
 * Ajp
 * Vss